- How are gastrointestinal carcinoid tumors treated?

 Tumors larger than 2 cm are more likely to have already spread to nearby tissues and lymph nodes, so for these tumors more extensive surgery is usually recommended.
 This means removal of about a third of the colon next to the appendix (a hemicolectomy), along with nearby blood vessels and lymph nodes.
-This procedure may not be recommended for patients who are older or have other serious health problems (especially if these problems make surgery more risky), because the benefit may not outweigh the risks.
+This procedure may not be recommended for people who are older or have other serious health problems (especially if these problems make surgery more risky), because the benefit may not outweigh the risks.

-Rectal carcinoid tumors that are smaller than 2 cm (slightly less than an inch) can be removed through an endoscope or local excision through the anus.
+Doctors check how deep the cancer is growing into the wall of the rectum before surgery by using endoscopic ultrasound (discussed in the section about diagnosis).
+Most rectal carcinoid tumors that are smaller than 2 cm (slightly less than an inch) can be removed through an endoscope or local excision through the anus.

 For rectal carcinoid tumors between 1 and 2 cm, the best approach depends on how deeply the carcinoid tumor has grown into the wall of the rectum, as well as other details of each patient's medical situation.
 If the tumor has grown into the thick muscle layer of the rectum (the muscularis propria) or deeper, it needs to be treated like it is a larger tumor.